pvacek/160-Team-Duncan/README.md

 </ol>

 ## Data
-These data were retrieved from two sources.
+15GB of ball motion data were downloaded online, then reformatted into separate .csv files per game.

 ## Project Updates
 Here, we will be keeping track of updates and general notes as we proceed with our project timeline.